- 1 Definition

 Try to control the vibrations

 You should look for the vibrations while you see them travelling inside your entire body.
 Now you need to control them with your mind.
-You should also try to take control of the behaviour of waves and try to stop as well as start them.
+You should also try to take control of the behavior of waves and try to stop as well as start them.
 Once you have mastered the art of changing the frequency and you are sure that you can adapt them you can move to the next step.

 Imagine the rope